|(Conference Center outside of NYC)|

-I was meeting in the office of one of the Muslim leaders at the Islamic Center of America in Dearborn, when he pulled out a Koran.
+I was meeting in the office of one of the Muslim leaders at the Islamic Center of America in Dearborn.
+He picked up his Koran.
 Opening it, he told me,

 "John, I am thankful God gave us this book of rules.
 The Koran is a rule book.
 If I didn't have a rule to pray, I would not pray.
 If I didn't have a rule not to lust after women, I would lust after women."